ayrtonnacer/pythonATRVolatility/README.md

 In addition, you can [subscribe to my newsletter](https://pythonforfinance.substack.com/) to receive more content on how to use Python to analyze and operate in the financial markets.

 I hope you find this project useful and interesting!
-If you have any questions or suggestions, feel free to open an issue.
+If you have any questions or suggestions, don’t hesitate to contact me.